 Strategies for Improving Communication

 Improving communication requires effort and dedication from both partners.
-Here are some strategies to enhance communication:
+Below are evidence-based strategies that can be implemented immediately.

 • Establish Ground Rules